neondatabase/website/content/docs/introduction/regions.md

 updatedOn: '2024-12-02T18:21:11.984Z'
 ---

-Neon supports project deployment in several regions.
-We recommended that you select the region closest to your application server to reduce latency between your Neon database and your application.
+Neon offers project deployment in multiple AWS and Azure regions.
+To minimize latency between your Neon database and application, we recommend choosing the region closest to your application server.

 ## AWS regions